matematikaadit/usbmodem.nix/README.md

 Huawei E303 USB Modem in NixOS
 ==============================

-First of all.
-A question: What's the Problem?

 Huawei E303 USB Modem has official support for Linux.
 But we can't enjoy this first class support in NixOS (yet), since the installer included in the read-only memory storage of the modem isn't working as flawlessly as in other Linux distro.

-So, in order to handle this unconvenience, we will go through hardship of finding the solution path.
-A bit long, since it'll mnention the process of how we able to coming to an answer in the step of the solution.
+So, in order to handle this uncovenience, we will go through hardship of finding the solution path.
+A bit long, since it'll mnention the process of how we able to coming to an answer in each step.
 But hopefully, it'll become a good learning source.

 Now, let's get to the game.